nrlnishan/ViewPager-Swift/Readme.md

 ##How to use##

 1. Customize your View Pager with the help of ViewPagerOptions class
-2. Pass that options to ViewPagerController and set its frame and datasource
+2. Pass that options to ViewPagerController and set its datasource
 3. That's it

 1.